Our Work

 Georgia is becoming a critical state for EV and battery manufacturing.
 Significant investment from automakers, battery suppliers, energy companies, and government funding is driving economic output in the state.
-As of August 2024, $24.53 billion in private investments has been poured into the Georgia EV manufacturing industry, spurred by approximately $347 million in federal funding.
-These investments have resulted in the creation of more than 24,00o jobs for Georgians.
+As of August 2024, $24.4 billion in private investments have been poured into the Georgia EV manufacturing industry, spurred by approximately $347 million in federal funding.
+These investments will result in the creation of more than 26,40o jobs for Georgians.
 Prominent locations of these jobs are shown on the map below.

 Sources: Climate Power, EV Jobs Hub (Atlas), Electrification Coalition